HL7-DaVinci/CRD/SetupGuideForMacOS.md

 - Running MacOS
     > A DRLS setup guide for Windows 10 is currently in progress and will be added to this page when complete.
 That said, we **highly recommend** that you run DRLS on MacOS, as this was the primary platform on which DRLS was developed.
 - x86_64 (64-bit) or equivalent processor
-    * Follow these instructions to verify compliance: https://www.macobserver.com/tips/how-to/mac-32-bit-64-bit/
+    * Follow these instructions to verify your machine's compliance: https://www.macobserver.com/tips/how-to/mac-32-bit-64-bit/
 - At least 8 GB of RAM
 - At least 256 GB of storage
 - Internet access